CitizensFoundation/your-priorities-app/webApps/client/docs/src/admin/yp-admin-page.md

 // You would typically extend this class to create a specific admin page component.
 @customElement('my-admin-page')
 class MyAdminPage extends YpAdminPage {
-  // Custom implementation for a specific admin page
+  // Implementation of your admin page component
 }
 ```

-Please note that the `YpCollectionData` type is referenced in the properties but not defined in the provided code snippet.
-You would need to define this type elsewhere in your codebase.
+Note: The `YpCollectionData` type is referenced in the `collection` property but is not defined in the provided code snippet.
+You should ensure that `YpCollectionData` is defined elsewhere in your codebase.